Sea spider: Interrelationship

 The class Pycnogonida comprises over 1,300 species, which are split into over 80 genera.
 All extant genera are considered part of the single order Pantopoda, which was subdivided into 11 families.
 Historically there were only 9 families, with species of nowadays Ascorhynchidae placed under Ammotheidae and Pallenopsidae under Callipallenidae.
 Both were eventually separated after they were considered distinct from the once-belonged families.

 Phylogenomic analysis of extant sea spiders was able to establish a backbone tree for Pantopoda, revealing some consistent relationships such as the basal position of Austrodecidae, monophyly of some major branches (later redefined as superfamilies) and the paraphyly of Callipallenidae with respect to Nymphonidae.
 The topology also suggests Pantopoda is undergoing cephalic appendage reduction/reappearance and polymerous species acquisition multiple times, contrary to previous hypothesis on pantopod evolution (cephalic appendages were thought to be progressively reduced along the branches, and the polymerous condition was thought to be ancestral).
 On the other hand, the positions of Ascorhynchidae and Nymphonella are less certain across multiple results.

-The positions of Paleozoic pycnogonids are poorly examined, but most, if not, all of them most likely represent members of stem-groups basal to Pantopoda (crown-group Pycnogonida), especially those with a segmented abdomen, a feature that was most likely ancestral and reduced in the Pantopoda lineage.
+The positions of Paleozoic pycnogonids are poorly examined, but most, if not, all of the described species most likely represent members of stem-groups basal to Pantopoda (crown-group Pycnogonida), especially those with a segmented abdomen, a feature that was most likely ancestral and reduced in the Pantopoda lineage.
 While some phylogenetic analyses place them within Pantopoda, this result is questionable as they have low support values and based on outdated interpretations of the fossil taxa.
+Based on the stem-group interpretation and molecular clock analysis, a 2025 study suggest Pantopoda started to diversify around the early Silurian to the late Devonian, inferring a ghost lineage of Paleozoic pantopods existed long before the oldest known pantopod around the Jurassic period.

 According to the World Register of Marine Species, the Class Pycnogonida is subdivided as follows (with subsequent updates on fossil taxa after Sabroux et al. (2023, 2024)):